Sending your audio

 Where can I get my CDs manufactured?

 We recommend a number of UK brokers and factories to replicate CDs or duplicate CD-Rs from your finished master, all of whom offer value for money and good customer service.
-Here’s a selection of links in alphabetical order: Audiotree, Demomaster, MTS Multimedia.

 What is audio mastering?